anaptecs/jeaf-generator.io/index.md

 # Features

-JEAF Generator is designed to be used in enterprise projects and offers a large set of features to implement scalable, high-performance enterprise applications.
+JEAF Generator is designed for enterprise projects and offers a large set of features to implement scalable, high-load, high-performance applications.

 <br>